-I recommend, if possible, you see a groomer at about 5-6 months of age to not only ‘shape’ the puppy’s coat and get them used to extra grooming, but potentially learn some techniques on maintaining the puppy’s coat in the lead up.
+I recommend, if possible, you see a groomer once they are fully vaccinated to not only ‘shape’ the puppy’s coat and get them used to extra grooming.
+This is a good opportunity to also learn some techniques on maintaining the puppy’s coat in the interim.

 If you find it difficult to find the time for regular, thorough brushing then I recommend them going to a groomer approximately once a month to avoid their coats becoming too difficult to manage and too uncomfortable for the dog.

 You will need to trim the hair between your puppy’s eyes; I have trimmed this hair already.
 Cut between the eye area to one inch below and one inch above the eyes, but never any wider or above or below this area.
 You will also need to regularly trim the hair around their bottoms and their feet.

 Don’t forget to regularly trim their nails as well.
 Ask your vet to show you how to do this the first time.

 Ticks can be deadly to dogs in some areas so if you live in a “tick area” check your dog regularly, particularly after bush walking.
 Talk to your vet about protection and when the ticks are most prevalent.
 I get my dogs clipped short so I can easily check them at these times.